 Make sure your contact information with the Credit Union is updated, especially updated cell phone numbers.
 Your financial institution could reach out to you via text message while you’re gone if a suspicious transaction is identified.
 Be sure to set your travel alert with all of your credit and debit cards as well.

 If you plan to use your VISA debit or credit card, check the expiration date before you leave.
 Cards expire on the last day of the month indicated.
 If your card will expire while you’re away, contact us and ask for a replacement card early so you’ll receive it before you leave.
 Activation must be done while you’re still in the U.S.

 If traveling abroad, carry enough foreign currency in cash to get you out of the airport.
 Airport exchange rates are high.
 Many large commercial banks offer this service, but you’ll need to notify them in advance.

 Create a list of the contents of your wallet: debit, ATM, and credit card numbers, and anything else you might need to replace if your wallet is lost or stolen.
 Include the overseas lost/stolen numbers.
+For Allegacy cards, you would need to call 336.774.3400.
 Toll-free 800 numbers are not accessible from overseas.
 An added tip would be to copy your passport if leaving the country.

 While You’re Traveling: